17. Information Technology and Security

 17.5.2 Purchasing or upgrading an IT asset within the administration

 The purchase or upgrade of an IT assets within the administration is to be performed via IT Division.
 The catalog of standard devices is as listed on the Service Portal Website.
 Purchasing requires the approval of the section manager, once obtained staff should contact IT [Link: 17.5.1].
-Non-standard devices are permitted by exception from the CIO or Operation and Support Section Manager
+Non-standard devices are permitted by exception from the CIO or Director of Institutional Applications and Helpdesk.

 17.5.3 Purchasing or upgrading an IT asset within research units